-Hund’s rules, which are created by Friedrich Hund in 1927, consist of three rules that are used to identify the lowest energy term symbol of a given configuration of an atom.
+Hund’s rules, created by Friedrich Hund in 1927, consist of three principles used to identify the lowest energy term symbol of a given atomic configuration.
 They are:

 This is due to the spin correlation between spin angular momenta of electrons, where the expectation value of the distance between a pair of electrons in the triplet state is greater than the expectation value of the distance between a pair of electrons in the singlet state.
 Consequently, there is less electron-electron repulsion for the triplet state (higher multiplicity) than for the singlet state.

-• For a particular multiplicity, the term symbol with the highest L is lowest in energy.
+- For a particular multiplicity, the term symbol with the highest is lowest in energy.

-• Generally, for a particular term describing an atom with a less than half-filled outermost subshell, the term symbol with the lowest J is lowest in energy.
-If the subshell is more than half-filled, the term symbol with the highest J is lowest in energy.
+- Generally, for a particular term describing an atom with a less than half-filled outermost subshell, the term symbol with the lowest is lowest in energy.
+If the subshell is more than half-filled, the term symbol with the highest is lowest in energy.

 Question